Return to Home Page

 PURCHASE ORDERS: I can supply on the basis of purchase orders from local authorities, quangos, established conservation organizations etc.

 CARDS and PAYPAL : Sorry I can't take cards.
-I don't use Paypal, because it would put my prices up by 3 per cent, whereas sterling cheques andf bank transfers enter my accounts free of charge.
+I don't use Paypal, because it would put my prices up, whereas sterling cheques and bank transfers enter my accounts free of charge.

 CASH PAYMENTS: For Royal Mail advice on sending payments by cash, click here for the relevant page at www.royal mail.com You will receive a VAT receipt.

-EUROS: I accept payment in Euros, by bank transfer.
+EUROS: I accept payment in Euros, by bank transfer, but there is an 8 euro transaction charge.
 Please phone or e-mail for details.
-I use the HMRC monthly exchange rate which you can find here .
+I use the HMRC monthly exchange rate.

-S IRELAND: A sterling money order, or Euro or sterling bank transfer are convenient methods of payment.
+S IRELAND: A sterling money order, or sterling cheque or Euro or sterling bank transfer are convenient methods of payment.